 - Completed at a regionally accredited institution in the United States or Canada.

-- Completed no later than Fall semester 2017 (December).
+- Completed no later than Fall semester of the year of application.
 Please note: Applicants will not be considered for admission if they are taking more than two prerequisite courses during Fall Semester.

 - Taken on a graded basis.

 All prerequisite coursework must be taken at the listed requirement below or the quarter/trimester/semester credit hour equivalent.

 - Human anatomy with lab: 4 credit hours (comparative anatomy may not be substituted)